Brave New World: Plot

-Bernard takes a holiday with Lenina outside the World State to a Savage Reservation in New Mexico, in which the two observe natural-born people, disease, the ageing process, other languages, and religious lifestyles for the first time.
+Bernard takes a holiday with Lenina outside the World State to a "Savage Reservation" in New Mexico, in which the two observe natural-born people, disease, the ageing process, other languages, and religious lifestyles for the first time.
 The culture of the village folk resembles the contemporary Native American groups of the region, descendants of the Anasazi, including the Puebloan peoples of Hopi and Zuni.
 Bernard and Lenina witness a violent public ritual and then encounter Linda, a woman originally from the World State who is living on the reservation with her son John, now a young man.
 She, too, visited the reservation on a holiday many years ago, but became separated from her group and was left behind.
 She had meanwhile become pregnant by a fellow holidaymaker (who is revealed to be Bernard's boss, the Director of Hatcheries and Conditioning).
 She did not try to return to the World State, because of her shame at her pregnancy.
 Despite spending his whole life in the reservation, John has never been accepted by the villagers, and his and Linda's lives have been hard and unpleasant.
-Linda has taught John to read, although from the only book in her possession—a scientific manual—and another book John found: the complete works of Shakespeare.
+Linda has taught John to read, although from the only book in her possession—a scientific manual—and another book left behind by a local resident named Popé: the complete works of Shakespeare.
 Ostracised by the villagers, John is able to articulate his feelings only in terms of Shakespearean drama, quoting often from The Tempest, King Lear, Othello, Romeo and Juliet and Hamlet.
-Linda now wants to return to London, and John, too, wants to see this "brave new world".
+Linda now wants to return to London, and John, too, wants to see this "brave new world" that his mother so often praised.
 Bernard sees an opportunity to thwart plans to exile him, and gets permission to take Linda and John back.
 On their return to London, John meets the Director and calls him his "father", a vulgarity which causes a roar of laughter.
 The humiliated Director resigns in shame before he can follow through with exiling Bernard.